pearcej/cppds/_sources/Trees/BinaryHeapImplementation.rst

         :caption: The Complete Binary Heap Example Python
         :language: python

+        # uses a vector to creat a Binar Heap
         class BinHeap:
-            def __init__(self):
+            """initializes the vector and an attribute currentSize as 0 to allow for interger division.""" def __init__(self):
                 self.heapList = [0]
                 self.currentSize = 0

+            """ prelocates and item as far up in the tree as possible to maintain
+            the Heap property """
             def percUp(self,i):
                 while i // 2 > 0:
                     if self.heapList[i] < self.heapList[i // 2]: